A generalization of Seifert geometry based on the Siegel upper half-space: Introduction

+We've imposed strong requirements on the definition.
+In practice, however, subgroups that are not torsion-free or subgroups that are just cofinite can also be considered, as in the case of hyperbolic orbifolds and Seifert fibrations fibering over orbifolds.

 It is important to acknowledge that there are numerous other generalizations of Seifert fibration that have been proposed in the literature.
-While some of these share similar terminologies, they often diverge significantly in their construction and conceptual foundations.
 One of the most widely studied generalizations is the one mentioned in the first subsection, where a $4$-manifold is considered Seifert fibered if it is the total space of an orbifold bundle with general fiber a torus or Klein bottle over a $2$-orbifold \cite[Section~7.7]{hillman}.
 Other generalizations include a generalization to Alexandrov $3$-spaces, which was first proposed in \cite{alexandrov1} and classified in \cite{alexandrov2}.
 Furthermore, originating from the study of positively curved manifolds, in \cite{taimanov} a generalized Seifert fibration is defined to be a ``bundle with singular locus'', with Eshchenburg $7$-manifolds \cite{eschenburg} (and also any principal $S^1$-bundle over a manifold) serving as a special case.

-Although these various definitions share a common terminology, they are conceptually distinct from the definition I have introduced, and the focus of this paper will remain on the latter as we move toward the overall structure of the proof outlined in the next subsection.
+Although these various definitions share a common terminology, they are conceptually distinct from the definition we have introduced, and the focus of this paper will remain on the latter.